w3c/webappsec-permissions-policy/policies/loading-image-default-eager.md

 With the `loading-image-default-eager` attribute, developers could prioritize the loading of `<img>`'s on a web page.
 This however could become a cumbersome process and not quite scalable for larger web sites specially given that applying the attribute is origin-agnostic.
-The proposed policy aims to resolve this issue but changing a browser's default decision for `loading` behavior.
+The proposed policy aims to resolve this issue by changing a browser's default decision for `loading` behavior.

 Proposed Solution
 ------------